MiguelAngelVillamil/MiguelAngelVillamil/README.md

-<h1>Hi, and welcome to my profile</h1>
+# Hi, and welcome to my profile

 - 👋 I’m Miguel Angel Villamil
-- 👀 I’m interested in playing chess
+- ♟️ I’m interested in chess
-- 🌱 I’m currently learning HTML, CSS & JS
+- 🧐 I’m currently learning HTML, CSS & JS
-- 💞️ I’m looking to collaborate as a Junior Developer
+- 🚀 I’m looking foward to collaborate as a Junior Developer
 - 📫You can find me in my [facebook](https://www.facebook.com/0angelvillamil0).
 <!---
 MiguelAngelVillamil/MiguelAngelVillamil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.